henrikrxn/henrikrxn.github.io/content/blog/2017-12-06-Using-SSH-with-TeamCity.md

 User <Username for SSH tunnel>
 ```

-By using the control master it is possible to open the connection t the
+By using the control master it is possible to open the connection at the
  beginning of the build job:

 ```bash